dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 optional

-    - **userinfo** - if the Client has not previously received an id_token from the DS for the User, then this object contains a dictionary of the identity claims the user consented to be released, if any.
-If the Client has previously received an ID Token from the DS for the User and an id_token was in this request, the userinfo object only contains the attribute "redundant" set to the value true.
+    - **userinfo** - if the Client has not previously received an id_token from the AS for the User, then this object contains a dictionary of the identity claims the user consented to be released, if any.
+If the Client has previously received an ID Token from the AS for the User and an id_token was in this request, the userinfo object only contains the attribute "redundant" set to the value true.
 If the Client would like to request additional claims about the User, the Client can make a request containing the userinfo object, and not containing the id_token object.

 \[Editor: does this work?
 It allows depreciation of the UserInfo endpoint, and the associated access token.
-It requires state to be managed by the DS, but implementations already manage state.]
+It requires state to be managed by the AS, but implementations already manage state.]

 + **vc**